aspose-ocr/Aspose.OCR-Documentation/nodejs-cpp/product-overview/supported-languages/_index.md

 - symbols
 ---

-Aspose.OCR for JavaScript via C++ can recognize a large number of languages and all popular writing scripts, including texts with mixed languages.
+Aspose.OCR for Node.js via C++ can recognize a large number of languages and all popular writing scripts, including texts with mixed languages.

 ## Extended Latin alphabet